-Key phrases, key terms, key segments or just keywords are the terminology which is used for defining the terms that represent the most relevant information contained in the document.
-Although the terminology is different, function is the same: characterization of the topic discussed in a document.
+Keyword extraction means the automatic identification of terms that best describe the subject of a document.
+Key-phrases, key segments or just keywords are used for defining the words that represent the most relevant information contained in the text.
+Although the terminology is different, the function is the same: characterization of the topic discussed in a document.

 Text summarization is the process of shortening a text document, in order to create a summary of the major points of the original document.
 The main idea of summarization is to find a subset of data which contains the “information” of the entire set.
 It is very important area of computer science research which also enhances the field to extract summaries from streaming data.